-Step with Data: How We Recovered 22% of Cart Abandoners with Server-Side Tracking in a Shoe Brand?
+Step Forward with Data: How We Recovered 22% of Cart Abandoners in a Shoe Brand Using Server-Side Tracking?

 How did we recover 22% of cart abandoners by preventing data loss in a shoe brand?
-Learn how to increase your advertising efficiency with Server-Side Tracking and Meta CAPI.
+Learn how you can increase your advertising efficiency with Server-Side Tracking and Meta CAPI.

-Introduction: The Invisible Leakage of E-commerce and the Silent Crisis in the Shoe Industry
+Introduction: The Invisible Leak of E-commerce and the Silent Crisis in the Footwear Industry

-At the point digital marketing has reached today, driving traffic to an e-commerce site is no longer a success criterion on its own; the real challenge lies in converting that traffic into permanent customers.
-Particularly in an industry like footwear, where visuals, stock dynamics, and the concern for "true fit" are at the forefront, brands face a massive data leak every day.
-Our deep observations at 212 Medya show that the majority of shoe brands are unable to read the behavior of their potential customers at the point of cart abandonment "correctly."
+At the current stage of digital marketing, driving traffic to an e-commerce site is no longer a sole success criterion; the real struggle lies in converting that traffic into permanent customers.
+In a sector like footwear, where visuals, stock dynamics, and "exact fit" concerns are prominent, brands face a massive data leakage every day.
+Our deep observations at 212 Medya show that most footwear brands fail to interpret the behaviors of potential customers at the point of cart abandonment “correctly”.

-Today, while the cart abandonment rates on e-commerce sites globally average around 70%, in the footwear and fashion retail sectors, this rate can sometimes reach much higher numbers.
-According to the Baymard Institute Cart Abandonment Rates, 7 out of every 10 users leave the site without proceeding to the checkout step.
-However, the problem is not just losing these users; the real crisis stems from the inability to measure why and who these users are.
+Today, while the average cart abandonment rate is around 70% globally for e-commerce sites, in footwear and fashion retail, this rate can sometimes reach much higher figures.
+According to the Baymard Institute Cart Abandonment Rates, 7 out of every 10 users leave the site without proceeding to the payment step in the global e-commerce ecosystem.
+However, the issue is not just losing these users; the real crisis stems from not being able to measure why these users left and who they are.

-The Harsh Face of Competition in the Shoe Industry and Abandoned Carts
+The Harsh Reality of Competition in the Footwear Sector and Abandoned Carts

-The footwear sector is one of the areas with the highest CPC (Cost Per Click) rates in digital advertising.
-When a user searches for "sports shoes" or "men's leather boots," you spend a serious advertising budget to get them to click on your site among hundreds of options.
-The user visits your site, selects a size, adds the product to the cart, and... suddenly silence.
-This silence reflects as "invisible leakage" in the financial statements for most brands.
+The footwear industry is one of the areas with the highest CPC (Cost Per Click) rates in digital advertising.
+When a user searches for "sneakers" or "men's leather boots," you spend a significant advertising budget to get them to click on your site among hundreds of options.
+The user arrives at your site, selects a size, adds the product to the cart, and... suddenly, silence.
+The cost of this silence is reflected in financial statements for most brands as "invisible leakage."

-Recovering these users through traditional marketing methods (retargeting) was a standard procedure for years.
-However, in recent years, the "privacy revolution" that has emerged in the digital world has rendered this standard procedure ineffective.
-Browser-side tracking methods are hitting the barriers of the modern web world.
-This situation causes shoe brands to throw away not only their potential customers but also the advertising budget spent to bring that customer to the site.
+Recovering these users with traditional marketing methods (retargeting) has been a standard procedure for years.
+However, the "privacy revolution" that has occurred in the digital world in recent years has rendered this standard procedure ineffective.
+Browser-side tracking methods collide with the barriers of the modern web world.
+This situation causes footwear brands to waste not only potential customers but also the advertising budget they spent to bring those customers to the site.

 Cart Abandonment Rates and Data Loss Visualization in E-commerce